Verlot Ranger Station-Public Service Center

 The Verlot Public Service Center used to be a ranger station, but is now just a visitor center after combining with the Darrington Ranger District.
 It is located on the Mountain Loop Highway eleven miles east of Granite Falls and is part of the Mt.
 Baker-Snoqualmie National Forest.
 The center was constructed by the CCC during the Great Depression and the building reflects the architectural style of that time.
 The building houses a museum, and maps, weather and hiking information, books, and park passes are available.
-Nearby popular trails include the Big Four Ice Caves and Mount Pilchuck.
+Nearby popular trails include the Big Four Ice Caves, Mount Pilchuck, and Heather Lake.